-Today, more than 45 years after the inception of the EISCAT KST, its successor, EISCAT 3D, is faced with a whole new situation.
-Solid state technology has advanced to the point where computational power many orders of magnitude larger than that of the EISCAT correlators is 1300 available in every laptop, thus trivializing the signal processing task.
-But at the same time, the explosive growth of digital cellphone systems and the transition from analog to digital TV broadcasting has caused a massive demand for low UHF spectrum, leaving almost no holes below 1 GHz.
-Protected, undisturbed access to frequency bands wide enough to cover the whole scatter spectrum can no longer be had in developed areas like e.g. northern Scandinavia, and no help is to 1305 be expected from the radio astronomy community, which regards any transmission as anathema.
-It was only with difficulty that a slot at 233 MHz could be identified and accepted by the Norwegian spectrum management authority as suitable for the active part of EISCAT 3D.
+Today, more than 45 years after the inception of the EIS-CAT Kiruna-Sodankylä-Tromsø (KST), its successor, EIS-CAT_3D, is faced with a whole new situation.
+Solid-state technology has advanced to the point where phased-array systems with thousands of individually driven elements are now the obvious choice for new radar systems, and computational power many orders of magnitude larger than that of the EISCAT correlators is available in every laptop, thus trivialising the signal processing task.
+But at the same time, the explosive growth of digital mobile phone systems and the transition from analogue to digital TV broadcasting has caused a massive demand for low UHF spectrum, leaving almost no holes below 1 GHz.
+Protected, undisturbed access to frequency bands wide enough to cover the whole scatter spectrum can no longer be had in developed areas, for example, northern Scandinavia, and no help is to be expected from the radio astronomy community, which regards any transmission as anathema.
+It was only with difficulty that a slot at 233 MHz could be identified and accepted by the Norwegian spectrum management authority as suitable for the active part of EISCAT_3D.
 Neighbouring bands are filled with digital audio broadcasting signals, some of which will spill over into the radar band and increase the noise level there, which is likely to make plasma line reception hard or maybe even impossible.
-The proliferation of consumer electronics has also made the general interference 1310 situation much worse.
+The proliferation of consumer electronics has also made the general interference situation much worse.
 One can only hope that advanced coding and signal processing can help out.

-I fondly remember the simpler times of the 1980s and 90s and wish the new generation the best of luck in meeting today's and tomorrow's challenges.
+I fondly remember the simpler times of the 1980s and 1990s and wish the new generation the best of luck in meeting today's and tomorrow's challenges.